Abdul-Hafeez-Shaik/angular-carRentalApp-clone-zoomCar-/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+Creating vehicle renting app

+1. ng new "vehicleRentingApp"
+2. nav bar with login/register buttons, required cards
+3. login form & signup form (model UI)
+4. @ViewChild for opening & closing login/register models.
+5. import formsModule for using [(ngModel)] -> for two way data binding for forms and input -> store values in an object for api callings
+6. API's for login & register.
+7. Model constructor classes for API data (to store data in objects for post methods)
+8. storing values in localstorage for using user data (to check whether user is loggedin or not)